MohdMuslim92/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * 5-print_numbers.c : print numbers from 0 to 9
 * 6-print_numberz.c : print numbers from 0 to 9 with a for loop using putchar()
 * 7-print_tebahpla.c : print all small alphabet in reverse with a for loop using putchar()
+* 8-print_base16.c : print all the numbers in base 16 in lower case using putchar()